Baudin999/ZDragon_Old_002/docs/common_usecases_01_logical_data_model.md

 # Common Use Cases

-This chapter will focus on solving common use cases when modeling your information.
+These chapters will focus on solving common use cases when modeling your information.
 Allong the way we'll look at how to evolve a model form a purely logical data model to an implementation model.

 ## Conceptual models